junxit/us-congress-bills-116/metadata.md

 - 2019-07-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7207-7209)
 - 2019-07-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7207-7209)
 - 2019-07-24 — Received in the Senate, read twice.
+- 2020-03-26 — Amendment SA 1579 agreed to in Senate by Unanimous Consent.
+- 2020-03-26 — Amendment SA 1579 proposed by Senator McConnell for Senator Moran. (consideration: CR S2158; text: CR S2156-2158) In the nature of a substitute.
+- 2020-03-26 — Measure laid before Senate by unanimous consent. (consideration: CR S2158)
+- 2020-03-26 — Message on Senate action sent to the House.
+- 2020-03-26 — Passed Senate with an amendment by Unanimous Consent.
+- 2020-03-26 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2020-03-26 — Senate amendment agreed to: Amendment SA 1579 agreed to in Senate by Unanimous Consent.
+- 2020-03-26 — Senate amendment proposed (on the floor): Amendment SA 1579 proposed by Senator McConnell for Senator Moran.
+- 2020-03-26 — Senate amendment submitted